Faeria: Development

 The earliest concepts for Faeria began in 2005, and it has been in constant development since 2010.
-The game was partially funded through a Kickstarter crowdfunding campaign, raising $94,008 towards its development in November 2013.
+The game was partially funded through a Kickstarter crowdfunding campaign by Belgian studio Abrakam, raising $94,008 towards its development in November 2013.
 Faeria entered Steam Early Access in March 2016, and had its official release a year later in March 2017.
 Its first expansion pack, "Adventure Pouch: Oversky" was released in August 2017.

 In December 2015, it was announced that Faeria would transition from a "pay once and play forever" model into free-to-play and in August 2016, Faeria officially went free-to-play.
 On March 30, 2018, Abrakam announced the end of support for mobile versions of Faeria and a transition from free-to-play back to a buy-to-play model.
 Free-to-play officially ended on July 18, 2018, with the release of the Fall of Everlife expansion.

 A port for PlayStation 4 was released on November 3, 2020, with full cross-play with existing versions.